apzcn6/DigitalConceptTutorial/README.md

 Setting up the partition

-Shrink the exisiting partition by right clicking the partition and select <em>Shrink Volume</em>.
+Shrink the existing partition by right clicking the partition and select <em>Shrink Volume</em>.

 Then wait for the partition to be added

-Soon after a dialogue box will ask how much you want the parition shrunk.
+Soon after a dialogue box will ask how much you want the partition shrunk.

 Select how much you want to the partition to shrink.